 Financial advisors can earn a range of certifications and designations indicating their specialty and expertise.
 Two popular designations are CFA (chartered financial analyst) and CIMA (certified investment management analyst).
 CFA is a common designation that shows someone has a background in investment reporting and analysis.
-CIMAs focus on strategic financial management.
-Here’s a look at both certifications, how they’re earned, what they indicate and how those who hold them can help you.
+CIMAs, on the other hand, focus on strategic financial management.
+SmartAsset’s free financial advisor matching tool can help you find an advisor who serves your area.

 CFA stands for chartered financial analyst, so it is not surprising that many CFAs pursue a career in financial analytics.
 The CFA program and certification is administered by the CFA Institute, which is a global organization.
 According to the CFA Institute, the two most common jobs for a CFA are portfolio manager and research analysts.